 $endpoint = "yourEndpoint";

-// Obtain the AccessKey ID and AccessKey secret from the system environment variables.
+// Obtain the AccessKey ID and AccessKey secret from system variables.

 $accessKeyId = getenv('TABLESTORE_ACCESS_KEY_ID');